 Kids are born marketers.
 They learn early how to get their parents to do their bidding.
 Think about your own experience, whether or not you’re a parent.
-Have you ever seen a kid sell their parents on something—the idea that they need a new bike, an iPad, their own rooms—that mom and dad had no intention of buying?
-Yet they bought in anyway.
+Have you ever seen a kid sell their parents something—the idea that they need a new bike, an iPad, their own rooms—that mom and dad had no intention of buying?
+Yet they ended up buying it anyway.

 It happens all the time.
 Because kids are born marketers.
 And, they’re also instant consumers.
-There are entire industries built around selling to them—from toddler to teen.
+There are entire industries built around selling to them—from toddlers to teens.
 Watching them can teach grown-ups a lot about marketing.

-For example, you may remember a story that went viral a couple of years ago when a girl scout set up her cookie table outside a medical marijuana dispensary in San Francisco.
+For example, you may remember a story that went viral a couple of years ago when a Girl Scout set up her cookie table outside a medical marijuana dispensary in San Francisco.
 She sold 117 boxes of cookies in two hours – that’s nearly a box every minute.
-And it’s a clear lesson in knowing, locating and being there for your target market.
+This serves as a clear lesson in understanding, identifying, and strategically positioning yourself for your target market.

 Here are a few other marketing lessons you can learn from kids: